 Set up a quick cleaning strategy

 With the shorter routine, you need to prioritize – the hallway, kitchen, living areas, and/or bathroom(s).
-Start by clearing out the clutter from each room by putting them away in storage and as you go, straighten the cushions, covers and curtains.
+Start by clearing out the clutter from each room by putting them away in storage.
+Straighten the cushions, covers, and curtains.

 A quick clean of the kitchen and bathrooms would involve stacking up your dishwasher, wiping down counters, a quick vacuum over the floor followed by spray-mopping.